aaadam3042/rusty-hangman/README.md

 ## How to Play

 1. Clone the repository: `git clone https://github.com/your-username/rusty-hangman.git`
-2. Navigate to the project directory: `cd rusty-hangman`
+2. Navigate to the project directory: `cd rusty-hangman/app`
 3. Build the project: `cargo build`
 4. Run the game: `cargo run`
 5. Follow the on-screen instructions to play the game.